Mark Richardson (musician): b.l.o.w (June 1994 – May 1995)

 b.l.o.w. released their first "mini" album, Man and Goat Alike, within 5 months of getting together.
-The album itself was recorded in just four days at Jacob's Studios in Surrey. b.l.o.w. was soon out on the road, playing alongside the likes of Thunder, and famously held a competition to stay at fans' houses because they couldn't afford hotels.
+The album itself was recorded in just four days at Jacob's Studios in Surrey. b.l.o.w. was soon out on the road, playing alongside the likes of Thunder, and famously held a competition to camp in fans' back gardens on tour because they couldn't afford hotels.
 Feeder supported them on this tour in support of their first EP 'Swim.'

 Presenting a distinctly "homegrown" image, b.l.o.w. issued demo tapes to fan club subscribers & released their first mini-album through mail order in music magazine Kerrang! before it was available in the shops.

 Skunk Anansie (August 1995 – 2001 and April 2009 – present)

 Richardson joined Skunk Anansie in August 1995 after meeting them at the Kerrang!
 Awards.
 Skunk Anansie were looking for a permanent replacement for Robbie France so an audition was set up and Skunk were reborn.
 His first job with the band was to record some movie soundtrack music for the film Strange Days followed by the video for Charity.
 His first gig with the band was the Leeds Heineken festival.
 Skunk went on to tour extensively around the world, covering the globe many times over the next six years.
 Most notable support tours were Therapy? and Lenny Kravitz in Europe and Sevendust, Rollins Band, Rammstein in the US.
 Skunk Anansie enjoyed success in the UK Charts with three Top 20 albums.
 Richardson played drums on their second album Stoosh in 1996 and their third album Post Orgasmic Chill in 1999.
 These albums were both certified platinum and gold in the UK respectively, and both sold over five and a half million copies worldwide.
 Richardson also plays on the tracks from Paranoid and Sunburnt at Skunk's live shows.
 Richardson re-joined Skunk Anansie, after playing two gigs in April at the Water Rats venue in Kings Cross, London.
 A singles compilation Smashes and Trashes was released in November 2009 with a tour to follow.
 2010 saw the band record a brand new record 'Wonderlustre' followed by a European arena tour and festival season of 45 festivals in 2011.
 Black Traffic followed in 2012 and Skunk hit the road again in Europe and playing more arenas and another 40 odd festivals in the summer of 2013.
 In September 2013 they played a sold out acoustic show at London's Cadogan Hall and released 'An Acoustic Skunk Anansie Live In London' to critical acclaim.
 The band again hit the road in Europe in support of the release.